cemrifki/subclause-generator/README.md

 ## Execution

 A simple usage of the code is given below.
-You can also import this module in your projects as well by performing minor changes:
+You can also import this module in your projects by performing minor changes:
 ```
 from subclauses import Subclauses
 SC = Subclauses()